electron/electronjs.org-old/data/blog/webview2.md

 date: '2021-07-08'
 ---

-Over the past week, we’ve received several questions about the differences between the new [WebView2](https://docs.microsoft.com/en-us/microsoft-edge/webview2/) and Electron.
+Over the past weeks, we’ve received several questions about the differences between the new [WebView2](https://docs.microsoft.com/en-us/microsoft-edge/webview2/) and Electron.
 We want to provide some early information on the similarities and differences of the two solutions.

 ---